Rent vs Buy Calculator

 What does a rent vs buy calculator compare?

-A rent vs buy calculator compares the estimated cost of renting with the estimated cost of owning a home over a selected period of time.
+A rent vs buy calculator compares the estimated cost of renting with the estimated cost of owning a home over a selected period.

 When does buying make more sense than renting?